anshulchahar/docanalyze/docs/user-guide/features.md

 ## API Features

-DocAnalyze provides a RESTful API for integration with other systems:
+Solva provides a RESTful API for integration with other systems:

 - Document upload endpoint
 - Analysis request endpoints